hrtsv/TempMan/README.md

    - Find your stack, click on it, look for the "app" service, and click on the "Logs" button.

 2. Common issues and solutions:
+   - If you see "Error: app.py not found in backend directory", check the repository structure and ensure the Flask application file is in the correct location (backend/app.py).
+   - If you see any PostgreSQL-related messages or processes, please report this as an issue, as the application should not be starting PostgreSQL.
    - If the app fails to start, check the Dockerfile and ensure all dependencies are correctly installed.
    - If you can't access the application, ensure that port 5000 is not being used by another service on your system.